I will start with a disclaimer.

-Another bad habit of moms is forgetting their individuality once the little ones come into their world.
+One of the bad habits moms have is, forgetting their individuality once the little ones come into their world. forgetting their individuality once the little ones come into their world.
 Sure, they need us a lot in the initial years.
 And later too, if not that much.

 But is a mom’s life meant only to raise kids?
 Who would you be when the kids leave your nest?

 You were a complete person before becoming a mom.
 And that person needs lots of love and attention now too.

 No matter how hard it may seem to achieve your goals along with raising kids, please do not bury your dreams for the sake of your family.
 Especially, in today’s world, when a lot of things are easier for us than it was a decade ago.